SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 Several open-source implementations of the \gls*{DQMC} algorithm have been developed over the years with support for different classes of Hamiltonians.
 Perhaps the most popular and well-known are the {\it Algorithms for Lattice Fermions} (ALF)~\cite{ALF} and {\it QUantum Electron Simulation Toolbox} (QUEST)~\cite{QUEST} projects.
 The QUEST package supports single- and multi-orbital Hubbard Hamiltonians defined on arbitrary lattice geometries.
 The ALF package provides support for a much broader class of Fermionic interactions, as well as coupling to classical or quantum bosonic fields, which enables simulations of standard \gls*{eph} Hamiltonians like the Holstein model.
-Both QUEST and ALF are currently implemented in Fortran90, which hinders their integration with modern machine learning and scientific computing packages.\footnote{PyALF~\cite{PyAlf}, a high-level python wrapper for ALF, is currently in development but has not been formally published at this time.}
+Both QUEST and ALF are currently implemented in Fortran90, which hinders their integration with modern machine learning and scientific computing packages; however, PyALF~\cite{PyAlf}, a high-level python wrapper for ALF, is available.